BOM-98/tough-glove-project-4/README.md

 - [Bootstrap 5](https://getbootstrap.com/) - CSS library used to style the site and implement pre-built components.
 - [Bootstrap Icons](https://icons.getbootstrap.com/) - Icon library used for svg icons throughout the site.
-- [Fullcalendar](https://fullcalendar.io/) - A javascript claendar used for displaying events on web apps.
+- [Fullcalendar](https://fullcalendar.io/) - A javascript calendar used for displaying events on web apps.

 ## Django Packages